Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 - MMS5 Store Service
 - MMS5 Layer 1 Service

 All services will be on a bridged docker network named `mms5-network`.

+An initial trig file has been pre-generated under `mount/cluster.trig` and will be automatically added to Fuseki when it starts up.
+This includes policies that adds the default ldap users and group created to be admins.

 ## Default MMS5 Users and Groups
 The following user / passwords are created by default:
 - `user01` / `password1`
 - `user02` / `password2`

-## MMS5 Authenticating
+## Usage
+Install Docker Desktop from https://www.docker.com/

+Run `docker-compose up` in this directory, once something like the following appears, the MMS5 api should be ready.

+    layer1-service   | 2023-07-09T21:39:48,468Z [main] INFO  Application - Responding at http://0.0.0.0:8080

 The first step will be the retrieve an authentication token from the auth-service, with `password1`.

 `curl -u user01 -X GET http://localhost:8082/login`

+You can now use the token returned as a bearer token for all subsequent mms5-layer1 api calls to http://localhost:8080, for api documentation, see https://www.openmbee.org/mms5-layer1-openapi/

+## Shutdown
+`Ctrl-C` from the terminal and run `docker-compose down` once all containers are shut down.